Ming-Xu-research/Ming-Xu-research.github.io/_pages/about.md

 Welcom to the Ming Xu's Homepage!
 Lorem ipsum.

 My name is Ming Xu （徐铭).
-I received my Ph.D degree from School of Computer Science, Fudan University, China, advised by Prof Weili Han in June, 2023.
+I received my Ph.D degree from School of Computer Science, Fudan University, China.
+I am very fortunate to closely work with Prof. Weili Han (my supervisors) and Dr. Xinyi Zhang in the past five years at Fudan University.

 I specialize in the field of usable security and privacy, focusing on using modern data-driven models to support users' decision-makings.
 My particular interests lie in password security and analysis.
 Over the past five years (2018-), I have actively contributed to this field by publishing more than 5+ papers as the primary authors in top-tier conferences and journals such as USENIX Security, CCS, TIFS, among others.